Course Descriptions

 Topics in Compliance - LAWS 9222

 Learn how to assess allegations of wrongdoing and recognize situations in which internal investigations are appropriate.
 Students will lean how to develop an investigation plan and will be introduced to the primary steps in an investigation including the following: initiating an investigation, locating and gathering evidence, conducting interviews, analyzing evidence, articulating conclusions and drafting investigative reports.
+May be repeated up to 6 total credit hours.
+1-2, letter graded.

 Torts - LAWS 5425

 Studies nonconsensual allocation of losses for civil wrongs, focusing primarily on concepts of negligence and strict liability.
+3 credits, letter graded.

 Toxics and Hazardous Waste - LAWS 7402